AB InBev backs SABMiller buy with record $75 billion loan

 The weighted average cost of the financing is 110bp over Libor, based on the initial starting margin.

-Proceeds from the Miller Coors transaction will be used to repay the disposals bridge, then in turn to repay the two-year bridge and one-year bridge.
+Proceeds from the Miller Coors transaction will be used to repay the disposals bridge, then in turn to repay the one-year bridge and extendable one-year bridge.

 AB InBev’s long term capital structure target remains a net debt to Ebitda ratio of approximately 2.0 times.